Oliver-Lim-FullStackDev/mint-temp/README.md

 **3. Start HTTPS proxy (Caddy):**
    - Must run in its own terminal in parallel.
-   - Run it every time when you run the TGMA app & API
+   - Run it every time when you run the webapp & API
 ```bash
 pnpm --filter=@mint/infra dev:proxy
 ```